 There's also Dr. Dinosaur (a super-stupid dinosaur scientist opposing a super-intelligent robot scientist) and Undead Edison (who was the arch enemy of Robo's father).

 Basically, Helsingard is Robo's most frequent and dangerous enemy (Robo calls him "an unparalleled genius"), Doctor Dinosaur is his most humiliating (since he is stupid and yet manages to continuously outwit Robo), and Edison is Robo's oldest and most personal (Robo even calls him "[his] greatest enemy").
-Based on what little we have seen, Stephen Hawking is either another one or simply The Rival.
+Stephen Hawking is an arch-enemy on a more much more...
+Artisanal...
+Scale— instead of threatening the world or our hero's loved ones, he just epically jerks Robo's chain.

 Another major contender is Majestic 12, an anti-Robo conspiracy.